RedHatNordicsSA/learnlinux/lab-0/README.md

-# Navigating in Linux
+# Command line fundamentals

-In this lab, you'll learn the basics about how to navigate in Linux and to use basic commands to manipulate your environment.
+In this lab, you'll learn the basics about the command line interface.

-## Linux and command line interface fundamentals
+### The terminal

 When you have connected to your system, you will see a prompt which looks something like this:
 ```